anders-wartoft/LogGenerator/README.md

 ### How do I get other data than _id from the Elastic input module?

-First, remove the _source from the query. _source will determine what fields are returned from the query.
+First, remove the `_sourc`e from the query. `_source` will determine what fields are returned from the query.
 Optionally, you can set the `elastic-input-field=_source` to retrieve all fields from the query but remove everything from the search.

 In the query, instead of this: